walkabilly/chep801_usask/README.md

 ## Readings/Textbooks

 There is no one text for this course – lectures benefit from the following texts and articles.
 Students wishing to pursue employment as an epidemiologist and/or conduct independent epidemiological research may wish to purchase one or more of the resources; reading relevant sections of textbooks in the U of S library holdings is perfectly acceptable.
+Using the 3rd edition of the book is acceptable as well.
+However, versions older than the 3rd will not include many of the topics we cover in the class.

-Szklo M, Nieto FJ.
+> Szklo M, Nieto FJ.
 Epidemiology: Beyond the Basics (4th edition).
 Burlington, Mass: Jones & Bartlett, 2018.
 Textbooks are available on reserve at the Health Sciences library or you may wish to purchase one or more resources from the University of Saskatchewan Bookstore for future reference:  http://www.usask.ca/bookstore/

 ## Other Required Materials